OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 - PCIe Subsystem - a hierarchical design that targets the P-tile PCIe hard IP and is configured to support Gen4 speeds and Arm AXI4-Stream Data Mover functional mode.
 - Ethernet Subsystem - provides portability to different Ethernet configurations across platforms and generations and reusability of the hardware framework and software stack.
-- Memory Subsystem - composed of 5 DDR4 channels; two HPS DDR4 banks, x40 (x32 Data and x8 ECC), 1200 MHz, 1GB each, and four Fabric DDR4 banks, x32 (no ECC), 1200 MHz, 4GB
+- Memory Subsystem - composed of 5 DDR4 channels; one HPS DDR4 bank, x40 (x32 Data and x8 ECC), 1200 MHz, 1GB each, and four Fabric DDR4 banks, x32 (no ECC), 1200 MHz, 4GB
 - Hard Processor System - 64-bit quad core ARM® Cortex*-A53 MPCore with integrated peripherals.
 - Reset Controller
 - FPGA Management Engine - Provides a way to manage the platform and enable acceleration functions on the platform.